GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 They require "admin" permission.

 *  "/identity/v1alpha/{realm}/config" and sub-resources: managing configuration.
+*  "/identity/v1alpha/{realm}/config/clients:sync": syncs client information
+   between the IC and Hydra where the IC's configuration is considered the source of truth.
+Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
 *  "/identity/v1alpha/{realm}/config/reset": resets the configuration to its initial version read from configuration file.
 *  "/identity/v1alpha/{realm}/config/history": history of configuration changes.